jamesjulich/jamesjulich.github.io/src/content/blog/getting-my-first-cve.md

 heroAlt: 'Illustration with text "CVE-2024-56734"'
 ---

-On 12-30-24, Github issued [CVE-2024-56734](https://nvd.nist.gov/vuln/detail/CVE-2024-56734) for a security vulnerability I reported.
+On 12-30-24, Github issued [CVE-2024-56734](https://nvd.nist.gov/vuln/detail/CVE-2024-56734) for a security vulnerability I reported in [better-auth](https://github.com/better-auth/better-auth).
 This is the first time I've been through the vulnerability disclosure process, and I wanted to share how I ended up here.

 I've been working on a new web app recently.
 It's built with NextJS and requires users to register/log in before using the app.
 Auth is famously hard to get right, and I didn't want to spend time building it myself.
 So, I decided to use a library.